‘AVENGERS: AGE OF ULTRON’

 Aaron Taylor-Johnson stars as Quicksilver/Pietro Maximoff, the twin brother of Scarlet Witch who can move at superhuman speed.
 Wait a minute!
 Isn’t that Quicksilver from the ‘X-Men’ comics?
 So does that mean the ‘MCU’ is going to feature the X-Men at some point in the series.
 I’m not so sure.

 Elizabeth Olsen stars as Scarlet Witch/Wanda Maximoff, the twin sister of Quicksilver, who can engage in hypnosis and telekinesis.
-It was interesting how both Scarlet Witch and Quicksilver started off as enemies working with Ultron.
+It was interesting how both Scarlet Witch and Quicksilver started off as enemies and working with Ultron.
 They then switch sides over with the Avengers to defeat Ultron.

 Paul Bettany returns to voice J.A.R.V.I.S, Tony’s A.I. companion in the previous ‘MCU’ movies.
 But Paul Bettany also makes his first appearance as Vision, a new superhero character who is an android first created by Ultron before he becomes an Avengers’ ally.
 He also has an Infinity Stone in his head.